 2. How many data centres are in Australia?

 There are already more than 250 data centres in Australia.
-Despite our relatively small population, we are in the top five locations for data centres in the world.
-They’re usually near major cities, so they can be easily connected to the electricity grid and to the businesses and government agencies that rely on them.
+Despite our relatively small population, we are already in the top five locations for data centres in the world thanks to our location and connectivity to Asia, regulatory stability, and renewable energy potential.
+Data centres are usually near major cities, so they can be easily connected to the electricity grid and to the businesses and government agencies that rely on them.

 3. How much energy does a data centre use?